 Let’s see how the refreshed Kia Sorento compares to the tried-and-true Toyota Highlander.

-The Sorento comes standard with a 191-horsepower 4-cylinder engine, or you can opt for a more potent 2.5-liter turbocharged 4-cylinder that pushes output to 281 hp.
+The Sorento comes standard with a 191-horsepower 4-cylinder engine, or you can opt for a more potent 2.5-liter turbocharged 4-cylinder that produces 281 hp.
 All-wheel drive (AWD) is optional with either engine.
+The Sorento is basically unchanged for 2025 with the exception of the X-Line and X-Pro trims getting black badges.

 Kia Sorento Highlights